 Based on the true story of one woman’s fight for the equality, health, and happiness of immigrant orphans.

 The world is too small for what I intend to do.

-From the director and producers of Sound of Freedom, the 16th highest grossing independent film of all time, which made over $240 million worldwide
+From the director, producers and writers of Sound of Freedom, the 16th highest grossing independent film of all time.
+Sound of Freedom came in #10 in the US box office and made over $240 million worldwide

-Cabrini stars Academy Award nominated actor John Lithgow and Emmy nominated actor David Morse
+Cabrini also stars Academy Emmy nominated actor David Morse